11 Great Oral Storytelling Games for Adults

 I haven’t played this game yet.

 I like Rory’s Story Cubes.
-However, I don’t think it’s easy to produce great stories with them.
+However, I don’t think producing great stories with them is easy.
 Some structure to build a story around is missing.

 Untold solves this problem by structuring the storytelling session.
 You can choose a genre, and every story is divided into five parts, which gives it a clear structure.
 Setup, cards, and Story Cubes bring randomness to the game.
 It’s even possible to craft more stories around the same characters.

 I don’t think this game is a good fit for every adult.
-It is a bit childlike and needs some adult players not afraid of showing their inner child.
+It is a bit childlike and needs some adult players who are unafraid to show their inner child.

 Vertellis